Jayatheertha

-Jayathirtha B. V. (born May 8th, 1977) is an Indian theater activist, production designer and filmmaker.
+Jayathirtha B. V. is an Indian theatre activist, production designer, and filmmaker.
 He is known for his movies Olave Mandara, Tony, Beautiful Manasugalu, and Bell Bottom.

 He is also known for his work as a director and play writer.

-Early life
+Early life and education

-Jayathirtha was born and brought up in Bangalore, Karnataka.
-A high school dropout due to financial constraints, he started working as a salesman at 17 and took up theater as a pastime.
+Jayathirtha B. V. was born and brought up in Bangalore, Karnataka.
+A high school dropout due to financial constraints, he started working as a salesman at 17 and took up theatre as a pastime.
 He trained at Abhinayataranga under the renowned theatre personality A. S. Murthy and later became a teacher in the same institution.

-Jayathirtha won several awards for his works in theatre including the B. V. Karanth Best Stage Reviewer Award (1997) for his critical review of the play, Maranayak.
+Jayathirtha won several awards for his works in theatre, including the B. V. Karanth Best Stage Reviewer Award (1997) for his critical review of the play, Maranayak.

 Film career

+Beginnings

 In 2007, he directed a short film called Hasivu (Hunger).
 The movie won the Best Indian Short Film award at Cinerail Film Festival, Paris.

+2011–2013: Directorial debut and breakthrough

-In 2011, he directed a full-fledged Kannada feature film, Olave Mandara which brought several awards including the 59th Filmfare Award (Best Director).
+In 2011, he directed a full-fledged Kannada feature film, Olave Mandara which brought several awards including the 59th Filmfare Awards (Best Director).
 The sub-plot of Olave Mandara is inspired by the real-life events of Dashrath Manjhi who cut a rocky hill for 22 years to build a road in memory of his wife.
 Later he directed Tony (2013) which won him the Karnataka State Film Award for Best Screenplay.

-Bullet Basya (2015) was a Kannada comedy film and a commercial entertainer.
+2015–2018: Career fluctuations

+He wrote the screenplay for the 2015 film Endendigu.
+His next was Bullet Basya (2015) starring Sharan and Haripriya, which opened to mixed reviews owing to its sexist jokes.

-Beautiful Manasugalu (2017) was another successful movie, based on the true occurrences that shocked people in 2012.
+He made a comeback with the movie Beautiful Manasugalu (2017), which was based on shocking events that occurred in 2012.
 The movie won Best Dialogues Award at KAFTA Times of India 2017, the only awards given to technicians in Kannada film industry.

-Vanilla (2018) is a murder mystery with a message of social concerns.
+His next movie was Vanilla (2018), a murder mystery with a message of social concerns.